 They told Maxine to stop talking about impeachment.

-They didn't want to talk about top marginal rates that are astronomical and confiscation of wealth uh or open borders and firing ice.
+They didn't want to talk about top marginal rates that are astronomical and confiscation of wealth or open borders and firing ice.

 All that they hid.

-The difference between then and 2020 is they're gonna be like dying to tell their agenda, and that's where I think they're gonna lose it with the American people, as it is an extreme left-wing socialist party that it the party's now emerged into.
+And that's where I think they're going to lose it with the American people as it is an extreme left-wing socialist party that the party's now emerged into.

-And you've got Alexandria Ocasio Cortez will be on egging them all on.
+And you've got Alexandria Ocasio-Cortez will be on egging them all on.

 I agree.

-And John, you agree with that as well, right?
+And, John, you agree with that as well, right?

 Absolutely.